lee reich’s blueberry-growing how-to

 Lee mixes in a bucketful of peat moss to amend each hole at planting time.
 Because peat is a non-renewable resource and under intense scrutiny from environmentalists, who advise against its use, I asked what else we might try.

 “What’s needed is some long-lasting form of organic matter that isn’t rich in nutrients,” he explained.
 “Thoroughly rotted sawdust is another possibility.
-Probably very old compost would be okay too because much of it would be stabilized organic matter that would release nutrients only very slowly.
+Probably very old compost would be O.K. too because much of it would be stabilized organic matter that would release nutrients only very slowly.
 Back to the peat moss, though; this is only a one-time application.”

 After planting, water well (a practice that will need to be kept up particularly in the plant’s first few years in the ground; Lee’s blueberry garden is on drip irrigation).
 Mulch to a depth of about 3 inches with wood shavings and chips, pine needles, autumn leaves or sawdust.